 Of course, there is no command in the New Testament not to celebrate Jesus’ resurrection.
 But that doesn’t matter.
 If we could only have those religious worship times and activities that the New Testament specifically mentions, then we would be able to do very little in terms of worship and Christian ceremony.
 None of the apostles are shown to have performed a wedding ceremony or conducted a funeral, for example.
 But these are a part of our lives and Christian worship.

 The central issue regarding Easter observance is this: How much freedom do Christians have in the new covenant, either individually or as a church, to express their faith, worship and thanks toward Christ in forms not found in the Bible?
 Are Christians ever free to do anything new in worship?
 May church leaders establish special days to celebrate the great acts of salvation?

 When Israel added Hanukkah and Purim to its religious calendar — events that celebrated God’s saving acts in Jewish history — these were acceptable to God.
-So, too, was the addition of the synagogue and its traditions.
-In John 7:37 it is widely recognized that Jesus made reference to the Jewish water-drawing ceremony, which pictured the salvation they looked for.
+So, too, was the addition of the synagogue and its traditions; God did not command it, but he allowed the innovation.
+Jesus attended temple worship during Hannukah, then called the Feast of Dedication (John 10:22), and he attended synagogues (Luke 4:16).
+In John 7:37 Jesus referred to the Jewish water-drawing ceremony, which pictured the salvation they looked for.
 Jesus did not condemn this ceremony but used it as a convenient vehicle for explaining that he was the one who would bring true salvation.

 Examples such as these have led many Christians to conclude that the church also has the freedom to add to its calendar festivals that celebrate God’s intervention in human affairs.
 This would include the birth of Jesus at Christmas and his resurrection at Easter time.